 Quotes From A.J.
 Mahari

 -- A.J.
-Mahari in her Ebook, "The Legacy of Abandonment in BPD"
+Mahari in her Ebook, "The Shadows and Echoes of Self - The False in BPD"

 -- A.J.
 Mahari in her Ebook, "Full Circle - Lessons For Non Borderlines"

 "The central source of negativity in BPD is what I call the core wound of abandonment.
 It is the abandonment wound that is the foundation of the black-and-white all-or-nothing thinking that perpetuates the borderline one-sided and pervasive negative experience in life.
 This negativity in those with BPD blocks them from the experience of hope.
 Hope is a central ingredient necessary for getting on the road to recovery."

 -- A.J.
 Mahari in her Audio Program, "Finding Hope From The Polarized Negativity of BPD"